github/docs/content/rest/actions/workflows.md

 ---
 title: Workflows
-intro: The Workflows API allows you to view workflows for a repository.
+intro: 'Use the REST API to interact with workflows in {% data variables.product.prodname_actions %}.'
 topics:
   - API
 versions: